redhat-actions/buildah-build/README.md

 `tags`: A list of the tags that were created, separated by spaces.<br>
 For example, `latest ${{ github.sha }}`.

+`image-with-tag`: The name of the image tagged with the first tag present.<br>
+For example, `spring-image:latest`

 <a id="build-types"></a>

 ## Build Types